Coaching Athletes with a Disability

 - Consider next steps in their professional development related to coaching persons with a disability.

-To celebrate Canada’s 150th, Coaching Athletes with a Disability NCCP training is available for free throughout 2017!
-As of January 1st, 2018 the training will cost $15.
+The cost to take the training is $15.
 Access this fundamental resource, which will take approximately 45 minutes to complete, by clicking here and logging into your NCCP Locker account.

 More information on the Coaching Athletes with a Disability training